satisfactorymodding/Documentation/beginners_guide/simpleMod/index.rst

 Creat a simple Mod
 ==================
 Now that you learned the core concepts of Satisfactory you can use this knowledge to create your first own mod.
-Your basic mod should implement for everything something and for that we will start with the easy things and then we will work us to the more complex things.
+Your basic mod should implement of everything at least something and so we start with the easy things and then we will work us to the more complex things.

 .. hint:: Knowledge about 3D Modding are very important if you want to add new things to the world.
 If you have no clue about modeling but a great mod idea you can just try to ask some artists in the Discord server.